-- d) Retaining walls shall be no higher than ten feet. - e) Fences shall be no higher than four feet. - f) Minimum open space shall be 30% of lot area.
+- f) Minimum open space shall be 30% of lot area.
 Maximum lot coverage shall be 40% of lot area.
 Maximum impervious surface coverage shall be 70% of lot area. - g) Parking requirements.
-No more than 1.3 parking spaces per dwelling unit (rounding up) (including any dwelling unit designated to be in Subdistrict B under Section 6B.2.4), consisting of a mix of surface and garage parking spaces.
-Parking spaces may be located in a parking garage(s) located beneath the building(s); however, surface parking spaces for visitors, deliveries and guests may be located outside the building. - h) Bicycle Parking.
+No more than 1.5 parking spaces per dwelling unit (rounding up) (including any dwelling unit designated to be in Subdistrict B under Section 6B.2.4), consisting of a mix of surface and garage parking spaces.
+Parking spaces may be located in a parking garage(s) located beneath the building(s); however, surface parking spaces for resident, management, staff, deliveries and guests may be located outside the building. - h) Bicycle Parking.
 Bicycle parking or bike storage spaces shall be provided at the ratio of at least 1⁄2 space per dwelling unit (rounding up) (including any dwelling unit designated to be in Subdistrict B under Section 6B.2.4).
 At least 80% of the minimum required bicycle parking spaces shall be covered (rounding up).
 The spacing of all bicycle parking shall be 30" on center minimum.